 Anesthesiology Critical Care (ACC) training is provided at the Augusta University and Augusta University Medical Center, which includes a 478-bed adult hospital, a medical office building with more than 80 outpatient clinics in one setting, Critical Care Center, which houses the region's only Level I Trauma Center, and a 154-bed Children's Hospital, which includes the region's only Level 3 Neonatal ICU and Pediatric Trauma Center.
-MCG Health currently provides trauma care for 15 counties in Georgia and several counties in South Carolina.
+AU Health currently provides trauma care for 15 counties in Georgia and several counties in South Carolina.

 We strictly follow ACGME guidelines to not exceed an 80-hour work week.